 - Client 340B administrative tool to establish state specific and MCO specific rules; set up to also allow for multiple client 340B reimbursement models.

 Critical Success Factors:

-Following are the success factors that guided our development activities:
+The following are the success factors that guided our development activities:

-- Client successfully entered/created a new market space through programmatic innovation which will deliver significant revenue to themselves, MCOs and other entities.
+- Client successfully entered/created a new market space through programmatic innovation, which will deliver significant revenue to themselves, MCOs, and other entities.

 - Project was scoped and performed entirely by Y&L. Y&L was responsible for the overall software development lifecycle.

 - Y&L engaged 15 onsite/offshore resources to deliver this solution.

 - Our scalable solution met the client’s expected demand.
 The flexible application design allows for further scaling by adding hardware.

 - Y&L will be performing application maintenance services (AMS) to support/ enhance the solution over the next 6 to 12 months.